Code-Institute-Submissions/MS1-8MegStick/README.md

 ### The Releases Page

 The top of the page needs to consist of strong imagery of the latest release or next up and coming release from the record label.
 This section needs to enable the viewer to sign up for new music release alerts from the label.
-This section needs to take up most but not all of the viewing area as to reveal the
-Beneath this the page then displays all releases in chronological order.
+This section needs to take up most but not all of the viewing area as to reveal the releases beneath the hero image.
+The releases will be in in chronological order of their release.
 Each release section should display:

 - Song title
 - Artist name which links to the artist profile that will be situated on the artists page
 - Cover art
-- Spotify streaming iframe as this enables anyone to hear 30 seconds of the track.
-Spotify users can hear the full track
 - Links to streaming services

 ### The Atists Page